-0004 As shown in Figure 1, the net surface heat flux entering the ocean (Q_0) includes solar radiation (Q{sw}) , net long-wave radiation (Q{lw}) , latent heat flux due to evaporation (Q{lat}) , and sensible heat flux due to air and water having different surface temperatures (Q{sen}) :
+As shown in Figure 1, the net surface heat flux entering the ocean (Q_0) includes solar radiation (Q{sw}) , net longwave radiation (Q{lw}) , latent heat flux due to evaporation (Q{lat}) , and sensible heat flux due to air and water having different surface temperatures (Q{sen}) :

-$$Q_0 = Q{sw} + Q{lw} + Q{lat} + Q{sen}$$ [1]
+$$\mathbf{Q}0 = \mathbf{Q}{sw} + \mathbf{Q}{lw} + \mathbf{Q}{lat} + \mathbf{Q}{ser}$$

 The Earth's seasons are largely defined by the annual cycle in the net surface heat flux associated with the astronomical orientation of the Earth relative to the Sun.
 The Earth's tilt causes solar radiation to strike the winter hemisphere more obliquely than the summer hemisphere.
 As the Earth orbits the sun, winter shifts to summer and summer shifts to winter, with the sun directly overhead at the equator twice per year, in March and again in September.
-Thus, one might expect the seasonal cycle in the tropics to be semiannual, rather than annual.
-However, as discussed later, in some parts of the equatorial oceans, the annual cycle dominates due to coupled ocean-atmosphere-land interactions.
+Thus, one might expect the seasonal cycle in the tropics to be semi-annual, rather than annual.
+However, as discussed in Section III, in some parts of the equatorial oceans, the annual cycle dominates due to coupled ocean-atmosphere-land interactions.

 Solar radiation entering the Earth's atmosphere is absorbed, scattered, and reflected by water in both its liquid and vapor forms.
-Consequently, the amount of solar radiation which crosses the ocean surface, Q{sw} , also depends on the cloud structures.
-The amount of solar radiation absorbed by the ocean mixed layer depends on the transmission properties of the light in the water and can be estimated as the difference between the solar radiation entering the surface and the solar radiation penetrating through the base of the mixed layer (i.e., $Q{sw} - Q{pen}$ in Figure 1).
+Consequently, the amount of solar radiation which crosses the ocean surface, Q{sw} , also depends upon the cloud structures.
+The amount of solar radiation absorbed by the ocean mixed layer depends upon the transmission properties of the light in the water and can be estimated as the difference between the solar radiation entering the surface and the solar radiation penetrating through the base of the mixed layer (i.e., $Q{sw} - Q{pen}$ in Figure 1).

-The Earth's surface also radiates energy at longer wavelengths similar to a black-body (i.e., proportional to the fourth power of the surface temperature in units kelvin).
-Long-wave radiation emitted from the ocean surface can reflect against clouds and become downwelling long-wave radiation to be reabsorbed by the ocean.
-Thus net long-wave radiation, Q{lw} , is the combination of the outgoing and incoming long-wave radiation and tends to cool the ocean.
+The Earth's surface also radiates energy at longer wavelengths similar to a blackbody (i.e. proportional to the fourth power of the surface temperature in units Kelvin).
+Longwave radiation emitted from the ocean surface can reflect against clouds and become downwelling longwave radiation to be reabsorbed by the ocean.
+Thus net longwave radiation, Q{lw} , is the combination of the outgoing and incoming longwave radiation and tends to cool the ocean.

-The ocean and atmosphere also exchange heat via conduction ('sensible' heat flux).
+The ocean and atmosphere also exchange heat via conduction ("sensible" heat flux).
 When the ocean and atmosphere have different surface temperatures, sensible heat flux will act to reduce the temperature gradient.
 Thus when the ocean is warmer than the air (which is nearly always the case), sensible heat flux will tend to cool the ocean and warm the atmosphere.
 Likewise, the vapor pressure at the air-sea interface is saturated with water while the air just above the interface typically has relative humidity less than 100%.
 Thus, moisture tends to evaporate from the ocean and in doing so, the ocean loses heat at a rate of:

-$$Q{\rm lat} = -L(\rho{\rm fw}E)$$ [2]
+$$Q{\rm lat} = - L \left(\rho{\rm fw} E \right)$$

 where Q{lat} is the latent heat flux, L is the latent heat of evaporation, ρ{fw} is the freshwater density, and E is the rate of evaporation.
-Q{lat} has units W m-2, and ($\rho{\text{fw}} E$) has units kg s-1 m-2.
+Q{lat} has units W m-2, and (ρ{fw} E) has units kg s-1 m-2.
 This evaporated moisture can then condense in the atmosphere to form clouds, releasing heat to the atmosphere and affecting the large-scale wind patterns.

-Because sensible and latent heat loss are turbulent processes, they also depend on wind speed relative to the ocean surface, S. Using similarity arguments, the latent (Q{lat}) and sensible (Q{sen}) heat fluxes can be expressed in terms of 'bulk' properties at and near the ocean surface:
+Because sensible and latent heat loss are turbulent processes, they also depend upon wind speed relative to the ocean surface, S. Using similarity arguments, one can express the latent (Q{lat}) and sensible (Q{sen}) heat fluxes in terms of "bulk" properties at and near the ocean surface: